 Please refer to National Institute for Health and Care Excellence (NICE) NG20 on coeliac disease for further information or Coeliac UK

-The online survey has now closed, but you can still view and download our public document, if you wish to.
+The online survey has now closed, but you can still view and download our pdf public document (84 KB) , if you wish to.